Norman Manea

 Norman Manea (/ro/; born 19 July 1936) is a Romanian writer and author of short fiction, novels, and essays about the Holocaust, daily life in a communist state, and exile.
 He lives in the United States, where he is a Professor and writer in residence at Bard College.

 He left Romania in 1986 with a DAAD-Berlin Grant and in 1988 went to the US with a Fulbright Scholarship at the Catholic University in Washington DC.
 He won the 2002 International Nonino Prize in Italy.

 Manea's most acclaimed book, The Hooligan's Return (2003), is an original fictionalized memoir, encompassing a period of almost 80 years, from the pre-war period, through the Second World War, the communist and post-communist years to the present.

+In an article in The Israel Jorunal of Foreign Affairs Swiss historian Simon Geissbühler, a leading authority on the Holocaust in Romania wrote:

+“Manea’s literary strategy is one of irony, ambiguity, and coded critique—a form of intellectual resistance designed to evade the surveillance of the regime while preserving the autonomy of the individual voice.
+His literary representation of the Holocaust is also more structured and distanced than poetic, both in substance and in language.
+This is both a function of style—some of Manea's most penetrating works are his essays and his autobiography—and of the fact that the writer was so young when he was deported that the experience itself was too fragmentary to be the main source of his literary work.
+This distance is not emotional indifference, but rather a product of belatedness and fragmentary memory.”

 Manea has been known and praised as an internationally important writer since the early 1990s, and his works have been translated into more than 20 languages.
 He has received more than 20 awards and honours.